Introduction & benefits

 The administrator GUI is web-based and available at:

-The administrator GUI is divided into three main groups:
+The administrator GUI is divided into four main menu groups:

 - Configuration.
-Manage door groups and hardware configuration.
+Manage hardware configuration for doors, door controllers, and hubs.

 In each group a number of list pages are available from the menu.
 From the list page it is possible to click an individual item to get to its detail page where it is possible to view or change detailed information.